gepcel/GisViewer/readme.md

 ## Why GisViewer?

-1. Occasionally, I want to view an ESRI shapefile before I add it into ArcMap.
+1. I often need to view an ESRI shapefile before I add it to ArcMap.
 No better ways than view it via a Lister plugin in Total Commander.
-2. There's a plugin [GisLister](https://totalcmd.net/plugring/GisLister.html), without x64 version.
+2. Need x64 support.
+There existed an plugin: [GisLister](https://totalcmd.net/plugring/GisLister.html), without x64 versions.

 ## What can GisViewer do?

-1. Using F3 or Ctrl + Q in Total Commander to view ESRI shapefiles.
+1. View ESRI shapefiles (Ctrl+Q, or F3).
+Only viewing, non and no plan of any editing functions.
 2. For a shape file, there might be some or all of the following files with the same name and different extension: *.shp, *.shx, *.dbf, *.prj, *sbn, *.sbx.
 View any of these files, GisViewer will treat them as the same *shapefile*.
-Saves time to cautiously picking of the `*.shp` file.
+No need to cautiously pick the exact `*.shp` file.

-    > So if there's already other plugins to view files (like *.dff), you might want to pay attension to the orders.
+    > So if there's already other plugins to view files (like *.dbf), you might want to pay attension to the plugin orders.
+    > *.dbf files which is not part of a shapefile will be ignored.
     > To avoid confusing with normal xml file, GisViewer doesn't accept *.shp.xml file for now.
+(Planning for the next version)

-3. GisViewer can view the feature geometry in the `Map` tab.
+3. View the feature geometry in the `Map` tab.
-4. GisViewer can view the coordinate system projection information at the bottom of `Map` tab if there's any.
+4. View the coordinate system projection information at the bottom of `Map` tab if there is any.
+4. GisViewer can let you pick the coordinate system if there is not any.
-5. Gisviewer can view the attribute data in the `Data` tab.
+5. View the attribute data in the `Data` tab.

 ## How GisViewer works?